dirsors/PVCS-Reloaded/README.md

 :. ragnarok2040 for his menu component (used in FCEUltra for PS2) :. dlanor and EP for LaunchElf and its source code
 :.
 BraveDog for PVCS.

+This is a WIP project.
+There are still many features to be added!

 Hope you folks enjoy it!